Embracing Sport Psychology in Youth Sports

 Do they worry too much about disappointing teammates or parents?
 Do they want to hide after a loss?
 If so, sports psychology can help them get better.

-Another option is to point out professional athletes or role models that use sports psychology to improve their performance.
 Andy Murray, for example, recently admitted to using a sports psychologist to improve his performance in majors!
 His coach Ivan Lendl suggested he work with a sports psychologist and it paid off in 2012 when he won his first major.

 Young athletes do resist what they do not understand.

-You want athletes to understand the benefit of sports psychology and mental training, not adopt the myths.
-You also want to remove the negative stigma associated with working on the mental game.
 I suggest you call it mental toughness training, not sports psychology as mental toughness training is easier for athletes to accept.

 In addition, seek out teammates, older athletes, or professional role models you know as examples of athletes who are benefiting from using sports psychology to improve performance.
-Often, when athletes see that it can help their peers, they are more likely to try it for themselves.

 If you have young athletes who compete in sports, consider a membership to Kids’ Sports Psychology.